Travis Jones (American football coach)

-Travis Jones (born June 6, 1972) is a former American football player and former assistant coach.
+Travis Jones (born June 6, 1972) is an American former football player and coach.
 He played college football for the Georgia Bulldogs from 1990 to 1992 and 1994 and professional football for the Baltimore Stallions of the Canadian Football League in 1995 and the Florida Bobcats of the Arena Football League in 1996.
 In a coaching career of more than 20 years, he was a member of Nick Saban's staff at LSU that led the 2003 team to the national championship.
 He was also an assistant coach on teams that won Super Bowl championships, first with the 2009 New Orleans Saints and later with the 2013 Seattle Seahawks.
 He was most recently an assistant coach for the Atlanta Falcons of the National Football League (NFL).

 Playing career

 Jones played college football as a linebacker and later defensive tackle for the Georgia Bulldogs from 1990 to 1992 and 1994.
 He played for the 1992 Georgia team that recorded a 10–2 record and a No. 8 ranking.
 In the 1993 Citrus Bowl, he recovered a fumble from Ohio State quarterback Kirk Herbstreit in the fourth quarter to set up the winning score.

 Jones was regarded as Georgia's best defensive lineman coming into the 1993 season.
 However, in August 1993, he was hospitalized with rhabdonmyolysis, a condition that results in the secretion of more waste than the kidneys can handle.
 Because the condition was exacerbated by exercise, some recommended that Jones retire from playing football.
 In mid-September, Jones announced his intention to return to the team.
 However, the team doctor opposed the comeback, and Jones was redshirted for the 1993 season.
 In October 1993, he was named to the College Football Association's Good Works Team for his work with Special Olympics and a local homeless shelter.

 Jones made a comeback with Georgia in 1994.

 After graduating from Georgia, Jones played two years of professional football.
 He spent the 1995 season with the Baltimore Stallions of the Canadian Football League.
 In 1996, he played for the Florida Bobcats of the Arena Football League.